Osmar (footballer, born 1988): Buriram United

-On 25 July 2012, Osmar signed a two-and-a-half-year contract with Thai club Buriram United F.C. for an undisclosed fee.
-He made his debut on 1 August, appearing in a Thai FA Cup match against Chonburi F.C. and going on to win both that tournament and the Toyota League Cup in his first year.
+On 25 July 2012, Osmar signed a two-and-a-half-year contract with Thai Premier League side Buriram United F.C. for an undisclosed fee.
+He made his debut on 1 August in a Thai FA Cup match against Chonburi FC, going on to win both that tournament and the Thai League Cup in his first year.

-On 26 February 2013, Osmar made his debut in the AFC Champions League, in a match against Vegalta Sendai, acting as team captain and scoring a goal in the 1–1 away draw.
-On 1 May, Buriram became the first team from the nation in a decade to reach the knockout rounds of the AFC Champions League, and he topped his side's scorers list at three.
+Osmar made his debut in the AFC Champions League on 26 February 2013, scoring in the 1–1 group-stage draw at Vegalta Sendai.
+On 1 May, Buriram became the first team from the nation in a decade to reach the knockout rounds of the tournament, and he topped his side's scorers list at three.

-FC Seoul
+South Korea

 On 31 December 2013, Osmar moved teams and countries again, joining FC Seoul on a three-year deal and becoming the first Spanish footballer to ever play in South Korea.
-Ahead of the 2015 season he was appointed vice-captain, appearing in the all matches and minutes to set a new record for a foreign field player in the K League 1.
+He was appointed vice-captain ahead of the 2015 season, appearing in the all matches and minutes to set a new record for a foreign field player in the K League 1.

-Before the start of the following campaign, Osmar was chosen as Seoul's new captain, becoming the first foreigner in the club's history to hold the position.
-Throughout the season, he helped the team win the national title, becoming the first Spanish player to ever do so in the process.
+Before the start of the following campaign, Osmar was chosen as Seoul's new captain, becoming the first foreigner in its history to hold the position.
+He helped his side to win the national title, being the first Spanish player to do so in the process.

-On 21 February 2018, he joined J1 League's Cerezo Osaka on loan.
-On 18 December of the same year, Osmar signed a new three-year contract with Seoul.
+On 21 February 2018, Osmar agreed to a loan at J1 League's Cerezo Osaka.
+In December, he signed a new three-year contract with Seoul.

-At the end of the 2023 season, Osmar left Seoul after the club had decided against renewing his contract.
-Throughout his spell, he made a total amount of 344 appearances for the South Korean club, scoring 25 goals and 12 assists in the process; at the time of his departure, he held the club record for the highest number of appearances by a foreign player, and was second only to Go Yo-han for all-team appearances.
+Osmar left the Seoul World Cup Stadium at the end of the 2023 season, after not having his contract renewed.
+During his spell, he totalled 344 games, 25 goals and 12 assists; at the time of his departure, he held the club record for the highest number of appearances by a foreign player and was second only to Go Yo-han in an all-team list.

-Seoul E-Land FC

 On 10 January 2024, Osmar joined Seoul E-Land FC of K League 2.